 Setting up GPT partition

-To set up a USB drive with a GPT partition, use these steps:
+Use these steps to set up a USB drive with a GPT partition:

-After converting the USB flash drive from MBR to GPT format, you can use the steps below to create a bootable USB installation media to install Mac OS X.
+After you complete the steps, the USB flash drive from MBR to GPT format, you can use the steps below to create a bootable USB installation media to install Mac OS X.

 Creating USB install media

-To create a bootable media to install Mac OS X, use these steps:
+Use these steps to create a bootable media to install Mac OS X:

 Right-click the TransMac software icon and Run as administrator.
-You’ll be prompted to Enter Key or Run, because we’ll be using it once, click Run.
+(You’ll be prompted to Enter Key or Run, because we’ll be using it once, click the Run option.)

-On the left pane, you’ll see all the Windows PC drives listed, right-click the USB drive you’re intending to use to reinstall Apple’s OS X and click Restore with Disk Image.
+On the left pane, you’ll see all the Windows PC drives listed, right-click the USB drive that you’re intending to use to reinstall Apple’s OS X and select the Restore with Disk Image option.